 The Group has one transaction with companies controlled by Directors.
 The anticipated annual limit for each transaction for the following year is reported to Shareholders annually by public notice, if necessary.
 The Audit Committee is kept informed of the value of each connected transaction on a regular basis throughout the year so that it can ensure the limit that has been approved by the Board and notified to Shareholders is not exceeded.
 Towards the end of the year, it reviews the current year's transaction to ensure the limit is unlikely to exceed and also to assess that the limit proposed for the following year has been determined at an arm's length basis and is in the best interests of all Shareholders.
-It may determine there should be adjustment to the limit prior to its recommendation of the following year's connected transaction in 2023 and certified this outcome to the Board.
+It may determine there should be adjustment to the limit prior to its recommendation of the following year's connected transaction limit to the Board for approval.
+In March 2025, the Audit Committee reviewed the position of connected transaction in 2024 and certified this outcome to the Board.

-CHANG George Ka Ki On behalf of the Audit Committee 21 March 2024
+CHANG George Ka Ki

+On behalf of the Audit Committee 20 March 2025